Haxprox/etoken-checker/README.md

 ## eToken-agent-watcher
-Background bash process is watching for eToken USB serial or smart card status and makes a decision for killing all processes that were authorized by the eToken or any smart card device.
+Background bash process is watching for eToken USB serial, smart card or Yubikey status and makes a decision for killing all processes that were authorized by any device.
 The script covers the next functionality: Unmount VeraCrypt encrypted volumes, OpenVPN and SSH disconnecting sessions, Keepass{xc} DB closer, screen locker or logout callers.

 ## How does it work?
-When eToken or smart card is online, the agent is looping within pre-installed looptimer and checking when it will be disconnected.
+When eToken, smart card or Yubikey is online, the agent is looping within pre-installed looptimer and checking when it will be disconnected.
 Once it's disconnected, different handlers are being called.
 Find it by the **--help** command.

-**NOTE**: The script expects you're using 2FA for all mentioned feature solutions and impossible to do it without the eToken or smart card.
+**NOTE**: The script expects you're using 2FA for all mentioned feature solutions and impossible to do it without the eToken, Smart card or Yubikey.

 ## Usage
 ### Installation: